thatcherfreeman/utility-dctls/README.md

 **Mid Gray**: Linear value of mid gray.

 **Use Random**: Choose whether to not use the random number generator, to randomly generate a split tone (randomness is applied only to the per-channel contrasts), to randomly augment the Global Contrast, or both.

 ---
+### Read Noise DCTL
+Read noise is modelled by adding a gaussian random variable with some nonnegative mean and standard deviation to the signal in linear.
+This DCTL should be applied in linear and simulates this.

+#### DCTL Parameters

+**Seed Position X/Y**: Indicates which pixel in the frame is used to drive the random number generator.

+**Mean**: The mean of the random noise.

+**Noise Std.
+Dev**: The standard deviation of the random noise.

+**Noise Mode**: Indicate whether the noise should be monochromatic or RGB.

+**Clamp Methodology**: For convenience, choose whether not to clamp the output, or to ensure that the output is clamped to be nonnegative, or that the noise is clamped to be nonnegative.
+Note that obviously clamping the noise to be nonnegative will have the result that the noise mean and variance are changed.

+---